-Your motor home may be equipped with a gasoline-powered generator which will provide complete electrical self-containment when regular public utility AC power is unavailable.
+Your motor home may be equipped with a gasolinepowered generator which will provide complete electrical self-containment when regular public utility AC power is unavailable.
 Controls are at the generator and at a remote control panel located inside the motor home.

-With the generator operating, power is available at all of the 120-volt power outlets in the motor home, just as if the cord were connected to an external source.
+With the generator operating, and the power cord plugged into the receptacle, power is available at all of the 120-volt power outlets in the motor home, just as if the cord were connected to an external source.
 The generator is also connected to the power converter, thus supplying 12-volt power as well.